 When translator services are used, care is sometimes delayed due to communication traveling through a third party.

 Inequity would be greatly reduced by increasing bilingual professionals within the EMS workforce.

 This may be best accomplished by categorizing bilingual capability as a measurable clinical skill.

-EMS agencies should consider creating a performance measurement making their bilingual workforce reflect the percentage of their Spanish speaking households.
+EMS agencies should consider creating a performance measurement to make their bilingual workforce reflect the percentage of their Spanish-speaking households.

 If 20% of an EMS agency's population speaks Spanish at home, for example, having 20% of the staff be bilingual would be a measurement of success.

 This measurement would work best with EMS professionals being compensated for their bilingual skill set and completing an accredited language validation process.

 At this time, no one is sure about how to measure EMS success.
 It's the perfect opportunity to consider bilingual capability as a clinical skill, reduce healthcare inequity, and establish a performance metric producing quality EMS.